 There are no restrictions on personal use.
-Permission to publish material from Glenda C. Booth papers must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Glenda C. Booth papers must be obtained from the Special Collections Research Center, George Mason University Libraries.

-Special Collections Research Center also holds many other collections on education, including the Mary Ann Lecos Papers and Fauquier County School Board Records, 1986-1996.
+Special Collections and Archives also holds many other collections on education, including the Mary Ann Lecos Papers and Fauquier County School Board Records.

 United States.
 Department of Education.